 Dictionary.com’s answer to the question, ‘what is foreshadowing?’ is this:

 It’s quite a simple explanation—foreshadowing is the suggestion that something will happen in the future.
-This could be an event, for example, the arrival of a character.
+This could be an event, such as the arrival of a new character or villain.

-Conflict, as you may already know, is so important to storytelling that some describe it as the heartbeat.
+Conflict, as you may already know from your writing, is so important to storytelling that some describe it as the heartbeat.
 As the Hungarian playwright Lajos Egri put it:

 “Conflict is that titanic atomic energy whereby one explosion creates a chain of explosions”

-When it comes to including conflict in our stories, it’s necessary to first foreshadow it.
-There needs to be a hint of a coming event—a conflict.
+When it comes to including conflict in our stories, it’s sometimes necessary to first foreshadow it.
+There needs to be a hint of a coming event.
 There is no day without night, a spring without winter.
-This is a form of suspense or potential conflict.

 Click Here To Learn How To Create Tension In Writing